terreng/simple-web-server/howTo/HTACCESS.md

-<h1>How to use wsc.htaccess</h1>
+<h1>How to use .swshtaccess</h1>
 <br>
-<p>Why not just .htaccess?</p>
-<p>Chrome os does not allow you to name a file starting with a dot.
-This allows chrome os users to use this feature!</p>
-<p>Also, Web Server for Chrome DOES NOT have support for .htaccess files.
-Instead, we have wsc.htaccess files, which gets the same thing done (Not all features implimented).</p>
+<p>Web Server for Chrome DOES NOT have support for .htaccess files.
+Instead, we have .swshtaccess files, which gets the same thing done (Not all features implimented).</p>
 <br><br>
 <h1>How to</h1>
 <p>All Htaccess features are built to have 100% compatibility with changes in settings</p>